Where do they come from?

 What dewormers should I choose?

 There are many different types of dewormers out there.
 Unfortunately there is no one-stop fix for all parasites we are concerned with, do not be surprised if your vet recommends multiple products.
 Usually this means a treatment for internal parasites (worms), and another one for external parasites (fleas, ticks, mites).
 If you are traveling to areas with heartworm, choose a product that contains milbemycin oxime, such as interceptor, Interceptor Plus, or Milbemax for cats.
 Otherwise, for those higher risk pets, make sure to choose a product that will target tapeworms such as something containing praziquantel such as Profender for cats, and you can still use Interceptor for your dogs.
-If your pet is low-risk, you may be most concerned with roundworms, and may be able to get away with using a single product that will also take care of external parasites like fleas, ticks, and mites.
+If your pet is low-risk, you may be most concerned with roundworms, and may be able to get away with using a single product that will also take care of external parasites like fleas, ticks, and mites, such as Nexgard Spectra.
 It might be wise however, to use a more broad spectrum product anyway to be safe.
+Always check with your vet to make sure these products offer the coverage you need.
 There is a low risk of major side effects with these products, and the clinical symptoms that can arise with infestations can be severe.

 When in doubt - fecal it out!